axondeepseg/axondeepseg/docs/source/documentation.rst

 - Revert tensorflow requirekment to 1.3.0 and remove tifffile requirement
 - Remove `matplotlib.pyplot` from source code and refactor to full OO plotting
 - Standardize path management to `pathlib` library
+- Shifted AxonDeepSeg from TensorFlow to Keras framework.

 Version [2.1] - 2018-09-25